lakshmi-intechcode/jng_instr_folder/hw_lesson_schedule.md

 	* erd of what? the csv file? another file? just make some shit up?
 	* maybe an erd that scaffolds into the mortgage calculator or loan/no loan assignment
 * combine the create a db from a csv and queryinga db?
+* Maybe do a music app?
+	* artists
+	* albums
+	* song
+	* Use join?
+* Have to show them out to use the schema designer web application

 ##### Day 2